-POCATELLO – Idaho State University’s College of Arts and Letters will hold its third Humanities Café of the year on Feb.
-9 from 11:30 a.m. to 1:30 p.m. in the Pond Student Union Bengal Theater.
-The event will include dance performances and a discussion, led by dance professor Aaron Wood, about the role of art and dance in the community titled, “Dance and Embodied Activism.”
+Idaho State University’s College of Arts and Letters will hold their third Humanities Café of the year on Feb.
+9 from 11:30 a.m. to 1:30 p.m. in the Pond Student Union Building’s Bengal Theater.
+The event will include dance performances and a discussion led by dance professor Aaron Wood about the role of art and dance in the community titled, “Dance and Embodied Activism.”

-Lunch will be provided at 11:30 a.m. in the Pond Student Union Heritage Room, and presentations will begin at noon in the Bengal Theater.
+Lunch will be provided at 11:30 a.m. in the SUB’s Heritage Room, and presentations will begin at noon in the Bengal Theater.

-The College of Arts and Letters presents the Humanities Café series every year, surrounded by a particular theme.
-This year the Department of History is hosting the series with the theme of diversity.
-The events bring together artists, musicians, poets, authors, storytellers and dancers from a diverse range of ethnic and religious backgrounds.
+The College of Arts and Letters presents the Humanities Café series every year, surrounded by particular theme.
+This year the Department of History is hosting the series with theme of diversity.
+The cafes bring together artists, musicians, poets, authors, storytellers and dancers from a diverse range of ethnic and religious backgrounds.
 Each Humanities Café is free and open to the public.